Tiparra Nearshore Marine Biounit

 About the biounit

 The Tiparra biounit spans from Point Riley just north of Wallaroo, down to Island Point just north of Port Victoria on Yorke Peninsula (see map).
 The shoreline of the biounit has a westerly orientation generating low to moderate wave energies.

-Since the previous monitoring period there have been significant improvements in wastewater management made by the District Council of the Copper Coast.
-Many areas previously serviced by onsite disposal systems have now been connected to the new community wastewater management network reducing the risk of pollution to the coast.
-Two new wastewater treatment plants have been developed, one at the upgraded Wallaroo facility and one in Port Hughes.
+Most areas have moved away from on-site disposal systems are connected to community wastewater management system, reducing the risk of pollution to the coast.
+Two new wastewater treatment plants have been built − one at the upgraded Wallaroo facility and the other at Port Hughes.

-An evaluation of potential threats to water quality for the biounit predicted that the biounit was likely to be in good condition.
+An evaluation of potential threats to water quality predicted that the biounit was likely to be in Good condition.

-This AECR assessed the condition of habitats in waters between 2–15 m deep throughout the Tiparra biounit sampled in autumn 2016.
-There are large areas within the biounit that are deeper than 15 m which are not included as a part of this assessment.
+The condition of habitats in waters between 2–15 m deep throughout the Tiparra biounit was assessed based on monitoring data collected during autumn 2022.
+Areas within the biounit deeper than 15 m are not included as a part of this assessment.
 Of the habitat monitored, 27% was reef, 43% was seagrass and the remainder 30% was bare sand.